hassanabral/devconnector/README.md

 # Devconnector
 A social network for developers build on MERN stack.
-I made this web app while taking the course [MERN stack fron to back](https://www.udemy.com/mern-stack-front-to-back).
+I made this web app while taking the course [MERN stack front to back](https://www.udemy.com/mern-stack-front-to-back).
 [Visit](https://desolate-lowlands-38543.herokuapp.com)

 ### How to run this locally?
 - ``` npm install ```